vespCV/vespcv/doc/prd.md

 ## 8. Future Improvements (Backlog)

-1. Implementation of the optional GUI (FR10-FR13)
-2. Ability to send detection notifications (e.g., via email or another service)
-3. Triggering of a connected mechanical defense or capture mechanism upon detection (such as an electrically operated harp)
-4. Integration with GPS modules for geotagging detections
+1. Integration with GPS modules for geotagging detections
-5. Support for training the model with new data
+2. Sending training to the makers
-6. Implementation of more advanced analysis of detection patterns
+3. Implementation of more advanced analysis of detection patterns (combination with sound)

 ## 9. Log Formats and Details